freedomofpress/securedrop/docs/install.md

 ## Set up the Servers

-You should still be on your *admin Tails USB* on your admin work station, connected to the Internet.
-Start by plugging the *Application Server* and the *Monitor Server* into the firewall.
+Now that the firewall is set up, you can plug in the *Application Server* and the *Monitor Server* into the firewall.
 If you are using a setup where there is a switch on the LAN port, plug the *Application Server* into the switch and plug the *Monitor Server* into the OPT1 port.

 Install Ubuntu 14.04.1 (Trusty) on both servers.
-For detailed information on installing and configuring Ubuntu for use with SecureDrop, see the [Ubuntu Install Guide](/docs/ubuntu_config.md).
-When you are done, make sure you have the following information before continuing:
+For detailed instructions on installing and configuring Ubuntu for use with SecureDrop, see our [Ubuntu Install Guide](/docs/ubuntu_config.md).
+When you are done, make sure you save the following information:

 * The IP address of the App Server
 * The IP address of the Monitor Server
 * The non-root user's name and password on each server.

-Before continuing, make sure you can connect to the App and Monitor servers.
+Before continuing, you'll also want to make sure you can connect to the App and Monitor servers.
 You should still have the admin Workstation connected to the firewall from the firewall set up step.
 Open a terminal and verify that you can SSH into both servers, authenticating with your password:

 ```sh
 ssh <username>@<App IP address> hostname